 The astronauts were also manifested to carry a Tracking & Data Relay Satellite (TDRS) on an IUS [Inertial Upper Stage].
 The payload was to weigh over 65,000 pounds (29.4 tonnes).
 It was going to be the heaviest Space Shuttle flight to date, with very little weight growth margin.

 So, one of the main challenges for the STS-8 flight was to develop the procedures and techniques for launching and landing the Space Shuttle at night.
-Dick Truly and Dan Brandenstein spent a lot of time with the NASA aircraft ops people at both the Cape and at Edwards Air Force Base looking at various ground lighting configurations for supporting a Shuttle landing.
+Dick Truly and Dan Brandenstein spent a lot of time with the NASA aircraft ops people at both the Cape and Edwards Air Force Base looking at various ground lighting configurations for supporting a Shuttle landing.
 Numerous approaches and landings were made in the STA to determine the best lighting configuration for the flight.

 Numerous approaches and landings were made in the STA to determine the best lighting configuration for our flight.
 Several flights were even flown in the NASA 707 aircraft in order to give the flight crew some experience in heavy aircraft operations.
-After a lot of trial and error, a lighting configuration was established, which best supported the STS-8 mission.
+After a lot of trial and error, a lighting configuration was established, that best supported the STS-8 mission.
 This included flood lights on the approach end of the runway and additional lights along the sides of the runway.

 STS-8 was launched on August 30, 1983, and with that historic launch, Bluford became the first black astronaut in space.